turingschool-examples/challenges/rails-mini-project.markdown

 #### Optional Extensions

-* Use Heroku to host your app
+* Use Heroku to host your app (you'll need to use a Postgres database)
-* Implement Twitter or Github OAuth login
+* Implement Twitter, Github, or Facebook OAuth login

 ### Homework

 Fork or clone the repository so that you and your original pair each have a separate copy.
 Finish implementing the features individually using TDD.
-Add the link to your personal repository to [this document](https://github.com/turingschool/ruby-submissions/blob/master/1502/05_rails_mini_project.yml).
+Add the link to your personal repository to [this document](https://github.com/turingschool/ruby-submissions/blob/master/1503/06_mini_project.yml).

 ### Resources